Armenis (family): Provence

 The Armeni family held the lordship of Orgon and Noves.
 In 1175 Guillaume Arméni de Noves had his seigniorial rights confirmed in an Act signed by Geoffrey II, bishop of Avignon.
 His son Aldebert held the first rank in Noves and was appointed Judge of Avignon from 1190 and later Judge, Assessor & Chancellor of the Counts of Toulouse in the county of Provence from 1200 until 1222.

 Avellino

 The Armeni family established itself in the Province of Avellino during the reign of Charles I d'Anjou.
 The family married into the Montfort family during the time that Simon d'Montfort was awarded the lordship of Avellino by Charles I d'Anjou and the family changed its name to Armenius de Montforte (also d'Arminio Montforte).
-On the 9th of September 1272 Iohannis Armeni was appointed the new castellan of the Castle of Capua.
+On 9 September 1272 Iohannis Armeni was appointed the new castellan of the Castle of Capua.
 He was also known as Jean Jacques Armenius de Montforte from Avellino.